-Burlington, Mass.
-(January 22, 2021) – Haley & Aldrich, an engineering and environmental consulting company, today launched a student essay contest focused on diversity and inclusion in the workplace.
+Burlington, Mass., Jan.
+22, 2021 – Haley & Aldrich launched a student essay contest focused on diversity and inclusion in the workplace.
 The contest is open to all current community college and university students and the essay submission deadline is March 15, 2021.
 Ten essay winners will each receive $1,000 and participate in a virtual workshop with Haley & Aldrich leaders.
 This will allow the winners to network with Haley & Aldrich staff while exploring opportunities for the company to offer a more welcoming, inclusive, and diverse workplace.

 “Haley & Aldrich is committed to creating a culture of diversity, inclusion, and equity – one that reflects the communities we serve,” said Larry Smith, President and Chief Executive Officer at Haley & Aldrich.
 “We created this essay contest because we know that students, as our future leaders, bring vitally important perspectives that can help us identify ways for our company to increase access for underrepresented groups to our industry.”